quarto-dev/quarto-python/DESCRIPTION.md

 5. Sophisticated layout for panels of figures, tables, and other content.
 6. Automatic installation of required LaTeX packages when rendering PDF output.

 The overall design of Quarto is influenced heavily by [R Markdown](https://rmarkdown.rstudio.com/), however unlike R Markdown the architecture is language agnostic.
-In it's current iteration, Quarto can render plain markdown, Rmd documents, and Jupyter Notebooks.
+In it's current iteration, Quarto can render plain markdown, Rmd documents, and Jupyter notebooks.

 For additional documentation, see the [Quarto Wiki](https://github.com/quarto-dev/quarto-cli/wiki).